BitcoinAndLightningLayerSpecs/lsp/README.md

 # Lightning Service Provider Spec
 API specifications for Lightning Service Providers (LSP)

-The goal of this repository is to provide a unified API specification for Lightning Service Providers (LSP) to create interopability between different Lightning Network wallets/clients and LSPs.
+The goal of this repository is to provide a unified API specification for Lightning Service Providers (LSP) to create interoperability between different Lightning Network wallets/clients and LSPs.

 The group meets every second week on Wednesday 11am UTC.
 The meeting is open to everyone.
 Please join the [Telegram group][] for more information.